Noise Levels in Downtown Pasadena, Pasadena, TX | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Downtown Pasadena

 Average noise levels for Downtown Pasadena residents, grouped by direction from the center of Downtown Pasadena.
-Northern Downtown Pasadena carries the highest population-weighted average; Eastern Downtown Pasadena carries the lowest.
-Just 58% of residents in Eastern Downtown Pasadena live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Northern Downtown Pasadena.
+The highest population-weighted average is in northwestern Downtown Pasadena; the lowest is in eastern Downtown Pasadena, where just 31% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Downtown Pasadena